 These early recordings were popular with everyone, but their presence did not put any musicians out of work.
 Edison recorders and players were expensive and not found on every street corner.
 Musicians filled a demand for live music; they played at dance halls, stage shows, large high-end restaurants, and movie theaters.
 As a result of the strong demand for music, few musicians were unemployed.

 Radio had a powerful impact on musicians in the early-1920s.
-When musicians found work due to radio, it soon became obvious that that people could listen to radio at home rather than go out in the evening to see a performance.
+It soon became obvious that people could listen to radio at home rather than go out to see a performance.
 In fact, many people were able to listen to music in their homes from venues they could not afford to visit (consider the impact of the Grand Ole Opry on rural farm communities).
 Some restaurants stopped having live music and simply turned on a radio.

 However, the era of live music was forever changed when the movie The Jazz Singer first appeared in the late ’20s.
 The traditional role of movies with live music was coming to a close.
 Movie sound tracks were the new norm.
 If you lived in Hollywood and knew people in the movie industry, it was possible to support a family by recording soundtracks for movies.
 However, for the thousands of musicians in every city and town across the land churning out hours of music to support the silent movies, their jobs came to a halt as the theaters retooled for talking movies.
 In this regard, the advances in technology driven by talking movies, recording equipment, and radio clearly modified the nature of live music and the availability of jobs for musicians.